Salesforce vs. HubSpot: What Do Real Users Think?

 Actually using CRM software is obviously the key to a successful implementation and to reaping all the benefits that come with it.
 There is, however, one key bottleneck when it comes to CRM success: the ease with which you can keep it up to date.

-When reading reviews of HubSpot and Salesforce, we can see that this is a major opportunity for improvement for both CRMs.
+When reading reviews of HubSpot and Salesforce, I can tell that this is a major opportunity for improvement for both CRMs.
 Here a few quotes to exemplify this:

-Now, despite the general trend we can identify, HubSpot is still much easier to keep up to date than Salesforce based on the reviews as well as on our own experience with both systems.
+Now, despite the general trend I could identify, HubSpot is still much easier to keep up to date than Salesforce based on the reviews as well as on my own experience with both systems.
 It also synchronizes some more data out of the box (with Salesforce, you even have to pay for an additional package to sync your email inbox).
-Altogether, this makes HubSpot the clear winner on this criterion. 🏆
+Altogether, this makes HubSpot the clear winner on this criterion. đ

 Conclusion